Envoy-sidecar hits memory limit causing vSphere client unable to load and vAPI endpoint service degraded

 - name: "envoy.overload_actions.disable_http_keepalive"

-When it reaches 98% of this memory, it starts sending overload responses, which may cause failures in the vCenter internal workloads.
+Envoy-sidecar is limited to use up to 1GB of memory by default.
+When memory consumed by envoy-sidecar service reaches 98%, it starts sending overload responses, which may cause failures in the vCenter internal workloads.

 Resolution